 In 2004, Congress mandated that all federal agencies conduct surveys of their employees.
 The Office of Personnel Management (OPM) began to administer a Governmentwide survey, known as the Federal Human Capital Survey, to assess employee perceptions about their work environment and work experiences.
 GSA has participated in every OPM survey.

 Survey results are also used to identify the "Best Places to Work" in the federal government.
 The Partnership for Public Service and American University's Institute for the Study of Public Policy Implementation (ISPPI) use employee survey data to rank agencies for ten workplace categories such as: Support for Diversity, Employee Skills/Mission Match, Strategic Management, Effective Leadership, Family Friendly Culture, Work/Life Balance, Training and Development, Teamwork, Pay and Benefits, and Performance.
 The "Best Places to Work" surveys started in 2003 and have continued in 2005, 2007, and 2009 - 2012.
 GSA has ranked among the top ten agencies each time these rankings have been issued.

 2013 Survey Results

-From April 22 through June 7, 2013 the Office of Personnel Management sent the Federal Employee Viewpoint Survey to all permanent, full-time GSA employees, Over 8400 employees completed the survey for a 71.9 percent response rate, which was among the highest in Government.
+From April 22 through June 7, 2013 the Office of Personnel Management sent the Federal Employee Viewpoint Survey to all permanent GSA employees, Over 8400 employees completed the survey for a 71.9 percent response rate, which was among the highest in Government.
 Survey results are used by GSA to measure employee satisfaction with regard to many factors such as leadership, diversity, knowledge management, benefits, training, recruitment, and the work environment.
 This feedback is very helpful in identifying changes needed to human capital strategies and programs.

 Summary survey reports are available below: